cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 their order; pairs are equal if both the key and value are equal.

 Tagged values are equal if both the tag number and the enclosed item are equal.
+(Note that a generic decoder that provides processing for a specific tag may not be able to distinguish some semantically equivalent values, e.g. if leading zeroes occur in the content of tag 2/3 ({{bignums}}).)
 Simple values are equal if they simply have the same value.
 Nothing else is equal in the generic data model, a simple value 2 is not equivalent to an integer 2 and an array is never equivalent to a map.